Drive sales on autopilot with ecommerce-focused featuresSee Features

-Hard bounce, soft bounced emails, spam—these all are keywords for poorly performed email campaigns.
-These troublemakers can spoil not only your email campaign results but the sender’s reputation as well.
+Hard bounce, soft bounced emails, spam—these are keywords for poorly performed email campaigns.
+These troublemakers can spoil not only your email campaign results but your sender reputation as well, affecting future campaign deliverability.

-Keep reading and learn how to distinguish hard bounce vs. soft bounce, correct potential issues and prevent your emails from getting bounced.
+Keep reading and learn how to distinguish hard bounce vs. soft bounce, correct issues you might have with your email delivery, and prevent your emails from bouncing in the first place.

-An “email bounce” is when the recipient’s email server rejects your email message.
-It means that your message hasn’t been delivered, and the email server sends it back.
+What does it mean when an email bounces?
+Put simply, an email bounce definition is when the recipient’s email server rejects your email message and the mail never arrives in its intended mailbox.
+It means that your message hasn’t been or can’t be delivered, and the email server sends it back to the sender.

 The bounce rate indicates how healthy or stale your mailing list is.
-It has a significant impact on your sender’s reputation and is one of the most important metrics that you have to monitor in email marketing.
+It has a significant impact on your sender reputation and is one of the most important email marketing metrics that you have to monitor your email marketing.

-A hard bounce is an email that is sent back due to permanent reasons.
-The reasons for this are varied.
-Most of the time, the recipient’s email address is invalid or no longer in use:
+A hard bounce is an email that is sent back due to permanent, unresolvable reasons.
+While the causes of a hard bounce are varied, most of the time the recipient’s email address is invalid or no longer in use because:

 - the domain (email ending after @) does not exist;